Married at First Sight (Australian TV series): Season 8 (2021)

 In the first episode, two couples (Melissa & Bryce, Rebecca & Jake) met and wed in Richmond and Hunter Valley, both in New South Wales.
 In the second episode, three more couples (Samantha & Cameron, Booka & Brett, Coco & Sam) met and wed in Sydney and Hunter Valley.
 In the third episode, another two couples (Alana & Jason, Joanne & James) met and wed in Sydney and Vaucluse.
 In the fifth episode, two more couples (Belinda & Patrick, Beth & Russell) met and wed in the Hunter Valley and Sydney.
-In the fourteenth episode, an additional two couples (Kerry & Johnny, Georgia & Liam) met and wed in Richmond and Helensburgh, both in New South Wales.
-In the fifteenth episode, the final couple Jaimie & Chris met and wed in Sydney.
+In the 14th episode, an additional two couples (Kerry & Johnny, Georgia & Liam) met and wed in Richmond and Helensburgh, both in New South Wales.
+In the 15th episode, the final couple Jaimie & Chris met and wed in Sydney.

 Season 9 (2022)

 In the first episode, two couples (Selin & Anthony, Tamara & Brent) met and wed in Richmond and Sydney.
 In the second episode, two more couples (Domenica & Jack, Ella & Mitch) met and wed in Helensburgh and Sydney.
 In the third episode, another two couples (Holly & Andrew, Selina & Cody) met and wed in Sydney and Cattai, New South Wales.
-In the fifth episode two more couples (Olivia & Jackson, Samantha & Al) met and wed in Sydney.
-In the fourteenth episode, an additional two couples (Kate & Matt, Carolina & Dion) met and wed in Sydney and Oatlands, New South Wales.
-In the fifteenth episode, the final couple Jessica & Daniel met and wed in Richmond, New South Wales.
+In the fifth episode, two more couples (Olivia & Jackson, Samantha & Al) met and wed in Sydney.
+In the 14th episode, an additional two couples (Kate & Matt, Carolina & Dion) met and wed in Sydney and Oatlands, New South Wales.
+In the 15th episode, the final couple Jessica & Daniel met and wed in Richmond, New South Wales.

 Season 10 (2023)

 In the first episode, two couples (Lyndall & Cameron, Bronte & Harrison) met and wed in Byron Bay and Sydney.
 In the second episode, another two couples (Sandy & Dan, Claire & Jesse) met and wed in Sydney.
 In the third episode, two more couples (Tahnee & Ollie, Janelle & Adam) met and wed in Sydney and Byron Bay.
 In the fourth episode, another two couples (Caitlin & Shannon, Alyssa & Duncan) met and wed on the Gold Coast and in Byron Bay.
-In the fifth episode two more couples (Melissa & Josh, Melinda & Layton) met and wed in Sydney.
-In the fourteenth episode, the final two couples (Tayla & Hugo, Evelyn & Rupert) met and wed in Sydney.
+In the fifth episode, two more couples (Melissa & Josh, Melinda & Layton) met and wed in Sydney.
+In the 14th episode, the final two couples (Tayla & Hugo, Evelyn & Rupert) met and wed in Sydney.

+Season 11 (2024)

+In the first episode, two couples (Sara & Tim, Cassandra & Tristan) met and wed in Sydney.
+In the second episode, two couples (Lucinda & Timothy, Tori & Jack) met & wed in Gold Coast Hinterland and Sydney.
+In the third episode, two couples (Natalie & Collins, Eden & Jayden) met & wed in Sydney and Gold Coast.
+In the fourth episode, one couple (Ben & Ellie) met & wed in Sydney.
+In the fifth episode, two couples (Lauren & Jonathan, Andrea & Richard) met & wed in Gold Coast & Tamborine Mountain.
+In the 14th episode, two couples (Stephen & Michael, same sex couple and Madeleine & Ash) met & wed.
+In the 15th episode, the final couple (Jade & Ridge) met & wed in Sydney.